-Rotating Drop Schedule
+The Drop Schedule

 Here's a sample schedule:

 The 2nd column represents Day A in the 4 day cycle.
 On the bottom of Column A you see the periods that were dropped on the first day of the cycle.
 History is dropped on Day A but you can see history appears on a diagonal in the B,C and D Day columns.
 The students elective class is also dropped on Day A but you can also see the Elective Class also appears on a diagonal in the B,C and D Day columns.
 In the bottom of the B,C, and D Day columns you can see the classes dropped on those days and they will appear in the other columns.
-The Flex periods will be built into the lunch periods.
+The Flex periods are built into the lunch periods.